Skip to content

 SensorsMarch 19, 20265 min read

-Designing Capacitive Proximity Sensors: From Parallel-Plate Theory to Practical Sensitivity
+Capacitive Proximity Sensors: Theory to Practice

 Learn how capacitive proximity sensors work, calculate capacitance & sensitivity from plate area, gap, and permittivity using our free calculator.